L1CH/trusty64-mean/README.md

     rm -rf .git
     ```

-2. Run the following command to bring up vagrant
+2. You can change the nodejs version in **.provision/vagrant.sh**
+    For example, install latest 4.x version:
     ```
+    VAGRANT_NODE_VERSION=v4
+    ```

+3. Run the following command to bring up vagrant
+    ```
     vagrant up
     ```

-3. Connect to vagrant guest machine, when vagrant finish its job
+4. Connect to vagrant guest machine, when vagrant finish its job
     ```
     vagrant ssh
     ```